RebelCodeBase/testaid/README.rst

 Have a look at *test/debian* for an example of a molecule project using ansible, testinfra and testaid.
-The molecule project doubles as a test for the testaid plugin.
+The molecule project doubles as as a system test for the testaid plugin.

 Boilerplate
 ===========